-'Up-skirting'
+'Upskirting'

 This entails taking pictures or photographs of under clothing with intent to view genitals or buttocks and is a criminal offence.
-This practice could lead to up to 2 years in prison and be placed on the Sex Offender Register.
-This behaviour needs to be reported to the Local Safeguarding Lead, the Local Pastor to be informed in the first instance and the Police to be notified.
+This practice could lead to up to 2 years in prison and Sex Offender Registration.
+This behaviour needs to be reported to the Local safeguarding lead, the Local Pastor to be informed in the first instance, the Police to be notified.